Frequently Asked Questions

 Yes.
 There is a $50,000 maximum limit for the life of the account.
 Subject to change without notice.

-CP Federal Credit Union will review all requests for payment to ensure they meet the requirements set forth by the Jackson Saves steering committee.
+TRUE Community Credit Union will review all requests for payment to ensure they meet the requirements set forth by the Jackson Saves steering committee.
 Once approved, the requests will be presented to the Jackson Community Foundation for payment authorization.
 Payments will be made directly to the education or training provider.

 Once a student turns 26 years of age, all unused student funds will be disbursed to the student.
 All unused foundation funds will go back into the Jackson Saves program.
 Foundation funds are funds that have been generously donated by the community to Jackson Saves through the Jackson Community Foundation such as, the initial deposit and any incentive program deposits made throughout the life of the Jackson Saves program.